descendsphere/route-render/docs/DESIGN.md

 *   **Points of Interest (POI):** The **OpenStreetMap Overpass API** is queried to find relevant POIs near the loaded route.
 *   **Reverse Geocoding:** A free, public reverse geocoding service (Nominatim) is used to convert the start and end coordinates of the route into human-readable location names for the filename suggestion.

+### 2.3.
+Mobile Responsiveness

+The application is designed to be mobile-friendly using a combination of HTML, CSS, and JavaScript techniques:

+*   **Viewport Meta Tag:** A `<meta name="viewport">` tag is used in `index.html` to ensure the page is scaled correctly on mobile devices.
+*   **CSS Media Queries:** The `style.css` file contains `@media` queries to adjust the layout for smaller screens.
+This includes making the side panel full-width and increasing the size of touch targets.
+*   **JavaScript Optimizations:** The `app.js` module detects if the user is on a mobile device and applies several optimizations:
+    *   `viewer.resolutionScale` is set to `window.devicePixelRatio` to ensure a sharp, non-blurry rendering on high-DPI screens.
+    *   Expensive terrain features (`requestWaterMask`, `requestVertexNormals`) are disabled to improve performance.
+    *   Camera zoom controls are limited to pinch gestures for better touch interaction.

 ## 3. Component Design

 The application is architected in a modular fashion, with distinct components responsible for specific functionalities.